DerwenAI/kglab/docs/ref.md

 ```python
 load_rdf_text(data, format="ttl", base=None, **args)
 ```
-A wrapper for [`rdflib.Graph.parse()`](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.html#rdflib.graph.Graph.parse) which parses an RDF graph from a text.
+Wrapper for [`rdflib.Graph.parse()`](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.html#rdflib.graph.Graph.parse) which parses an RDF graph from a text.
 This traps some edge cases for the several source-ish parameters in RDFlib which had been overloaded.

-Note: this adds triples/quads to an RDF graph, it does not overwrite the existing RDF graph.
+Note: this adds relations to an RDF graph, it does not overwrite the existing RDF graph.

   * `data` : `typing.AnyStr`
 text representation of RDF graph data